Petersburg Sports Complex

 The Petersburg Sports Complex is a multi-purpose athletic venue located in Petersburg, Virginia, United States.
-The facility includes four softball and one baseball field.
+The facility includes four softball and one baseball field, the latter which seats 2,500.
 In addition to the field, the facility features a concession stand, restrooms, press boxes, offices, a public address system, and a scoreboard.
 The baseball field was home to the Petersburg Generals of the Coastal Plain League, a collegiate summer baseball league.

 The baseball field's dimensions are 320 ft. down the lines, 350 ft. to the gaps, and 375 ft. to dead center field.